Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: In Project1, create a service connection.
 Box 2: Create a service principal in Azure Active Directory.
 Box 3: Create a system-assigned managed identity in Azure Active Directory.
 - [ ] Box 1: In Pipeline1, create a variable.
 Box 2: Create a service principal in Azure Active Directory.
 Box 3: Create a service principal in Azure Active Directory.
 - [ ] Box 1: In Project1, create a service connection.
 Box 2: Create a system-assigned managed identity in Azure Active Directory.
 Box 3: In Pipeline1, create a variable.

-### You use Azure Pipelines to manage project builds and deployments.
-You plan to use Azure Pipelines for Microsoft Teams to notify the legal team when a new build is ready for release.
-You need to configure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.
-What should you turn on?

-- [x] Third-party application access via OAuth.
-- [ ] Azure Active Directory Conditional Access Policy Validation.
-- [ ] Alternate authentication credentials.
-- [ ] SSH authentication.

 ### You have an existing project in Azure DevOps.
 You plan to integrate GitHub as the repository for the project.
 You need to ensure that Azure Pipelines runs under the Azure Pipelines identity.
 Which authentication mechanism should you use?